artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise011.md

 ## Requirements

-1. The function toggleCase should be defined in the Exercise class.
+1. The function toggleCase should be defined in the Exercise011 class.
 2. The function toggleCase should return a String, the input string with the case of each character toggled.

 Input: A string s (0 ≤ s.length ≤ 1000).